NodeScriptLang/guides/src/tutorials/working-with-lists.md

 1. We calculate the length of each string (String / Length, applied to each word).

-2. This gives us an array of number, so we use that to calculate the mean (average), which is 7.7 in our case.
+2. This gives us an array of numbers, so we use that to calculate the mean (average), which is 7.7 in our case.

 3. Next we calculate the boolean conditions, just like in our previous example, but with different data (we use string lengths instead of actual strings) and a different node.
 Importantly, this still produces 10 booleans — same size as the array we're about to filter.